gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

     * Open the game.
     * Press the ++home++ key on your keyboard.
 You'll be met with the sign in screen.
     * Enter your [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account credentials to sign in.  ==Check `Sign me in automatically` for convenience and to be able to turn 2FA back on.==
     * Make yourself a cup of tea or do whatever you want for the next 5-10 minutes.
-I'm not kidding - it might take that long to log in.
-Don't think it's stuck - it's not.
+I'm not kidding - it might take that long to log in. ==Don't think it's stuck - it's not.==
     * See the next part for activation.
 ???+ tip "Activation"
     We now have several ways to activate the game.